 Thank you for your interest in student internship and volunteer opportunities with the Florida Department of Health in Volusia County.

-The Florida Department of Health in Volusia County will provide you with knowledge and a rewarding experience in a state government organization addressing public health needs in coordination with Federal, State and County programs.
-Florida Department of Health in Volusia County is committed to assisting in the instruction of effective professionals, developing and promulgating public health knowledge, and providing leadership to students and volunteers as a means of achieving its mission in the community.
+The goal of the Florida Department of Health in Volusia County (DOH-Volusia) is to provide a rewarding experience in a state government organization addressing public health needs in coordination with Federal, State and County programs.
+DOH-Volusia is committed to assisting in the instruction of effective professionals, developing and promulgating public health knowledge, and providing leadership to students and volunteers as a means of achieving its mission in the community.

 Department of Health Policy 380-7-16 defines an Intern as: